Princess Theatre (New York City, 1913–1955)

 The Princess Theatre was a joint venture between the Shubert Brothers, producer Ray Comstock, theatrical agent Elisabeth Marbury and actor-director Holbrook Blinn.
 Built on a narrow slice of land located at 104–106 West 39th Street, just off Sixth Avenue in New York City, and seating just 299 people, it was one of the smallest Broadway theatres when it opened in early 1913.
 The architect was William A. Swasey, who designed the Winter Garden Theatre two years earlier.

 Though small, the theatre had a profound effect on the development of American musical theatre.
 After producing a series of plays, the theatre hosted a famous series of sophisticated musicals by the team of Jerome Kern, Guy Bolton and P. G. Wodehouse, between 1915 and 1918 that were believable, humorous and musically innovative, and integrated their songs with their stories.
 These were considered an artistic step forward for American musical theatre, inspiring the next generation of writers and composers.
 Afterwards, the theatre hosted more plays and later served as a movie theatre and a recreation center.
 It was torn down in 1955.

 Theatre building

 Though fairly drab on the outside, looking like a six-story office building, except for its marquees and gaudy electric sign over the main entrance, the Princess was elegant inside.
-A blend of Georgian and French Renaissance styles, the auditorium contained fourteen rows of seats, twelve boxes off the proscenium arch, and was hailed for its excellent acoustics and sight-lines.
+A blend of Georgian and French Renaissance styles, the auditorium contained fourteen rows of seats and twelve boxes off the proscenium arch and was hailed for its excellent acoustics and sight-lines.
 The decor included neoclassical inspired plasterwork and antique French tapestries hung from the side walls.